 The City has struggled, at best, to establish its solid waste operations as a full user pay service.
 It has only been since 2003, due to a significant spike in tipping fee revenues in both 2003 and 2004, related to the demolition of the Kenora Central public works facility and the removal of waste material deposited on City lands, that the City has been able to establish some accumulated surplus to fund ongoing capital expenditures.
 In addition, through the past few years the City was able to establish some operational efficiencies without affecting services provided.
-Around the time of amalgamation, the consolidated solid waste operating budgets reflect modest surpluses before capital expenditures.
+Around the time of amalgamation, the consolidated solid waste operations reflected budgeted losses, with a significant demand on taxpayer dollars.
+Today, the operating budgets reflect modest surpluses before capital expenditures.
 It should be noted, however, that the challenge continues to be to generate sufficient system surpluses to meet the ongoing capital requirements.